Fnbox: Phonico.com

 Fnbox's online calling card business has sold over 750 million minutes, to over 325,000 clients in 150 countries.

 TarjetasTelefonicas.com

 Tarjetas Telefónicas is a telecommunications platform and utilizes technologies developed for long distance and mobile phones calls.
 Tarjetas Telefónicas has developed an in-house fraud control system that process over 80% of all orders automatically (more than 30,000 monthly e-commerce transactions) with lower-than-industry charge-back levels. tarjetastelefonicas.com has sold over 750 million minutes since its start.

 Datam.com

 Online advertising and lead generation Datam generated 3.3 million qualified in their first four months.
 In June 2010 Fnbox launched Datam.

 Management

 Key management personnel comprise Rodrigo Teijeiro (Founder and CEO), Álvaro Teijeiro (Co-founder and CTO), and Gustavo Victorica (CFO).
 As of September 2012, Fnbox has over 90 employees, and offices in 4 countries.

 Offices

-According to Fnbox's website, they currently have offices in the following locations:
+They currently have offices in the following locations: